 The best vocal mic under $1000

-The Warm Audio WA-47 is one of the best vocal microphones with a classic, bold sound you don’t want to miss.
-The WA-47 is a large diaphragm tube condenser mic made in the 60s and was a favorite choice among many artists, namely Frank Sinatra and the Beatles.
+The Warm Audio WA-47 is another great vocal microphone with a classic, bold sound you don’t want to miss.
+The WA-47 is a large-diaphragm tube condenser mic modeled after the classic U 47 microphone, a favorite choice among many artists, namely Frank Sinatra and the Beatles.

 The WA-47 features nine polar patterns, low self noise, a huge frequency response, and transformer balanced vacuum tube circuitry.
 Thanks to the nine polar patterns (cardioid, omnidirectional, and figure 8 along with 6 in-between patterns), the WA-47 has a ton of flexibility, making it great for recording with different techniques and scenarios in the studio.